Educational Talent Search

 We want you to make sure you’re ready to go to college so we provide lots of services to make sure you’re on the right track.
-We give you:
+Educational Talent Search gives you:

 - College, university and vocational school information

 - Assistance in selecting, applying, and enrolling in college

 - College field trips (including campus tours and visits for educational activities)

 - College orientation programs